 Finance is a multifaceted subject.
 It cuts across various aspects of our lives and at certain times knocks the wind right out of us.
-For instance, today as I met with a client, we considered how to calculate liquid net worth.
-Yeah, I know Liquid Net Worth doesn’t garner the attention that Net Worth alone does.
+For instance, today I met with one of our wealth management clients and the topic of liquid net worth came up.
+Yeah, I know liquid net worth doesn’t garner the attention that net worth alone does.
 However, both calculations have their place in your finances.
-So talk about why liquid net worth matters and how you can figure yours out.
+You really should know why liquid net worth matters and how to determine yours.